The why, the what and the how of...

 Instead of sorting his grapes on the winery table, Jean-Marie prefers to do this while they are still on the vine.
 He believes that once the grapes have been de-stemmed, the opportunity for oxidation is too high to risk table sorting.
 Usually six days in, spontaneous fermentation takes place after which they are transferred to barrel for between 16-20 months.

 No more than 20% new oak is used in order to preserve the purity of the fruit and the personality of each wine.
-Interestingly enough, Jean-Marie uses the carbon dioxide produced during the wine’s malolactic fermentation to fight oxidation and has eliminated the need for his wines to be racked altogether.
+Interestingly enough, Jean-Marie uses the carbon dioxide produced during the wine’s malolactic fermentation to fight oxidation.